dubo-dubon-duponey/docker-dns/README.md

 ## Run

-You can run either a forwarding server (that will send requests to an upstream), or a recursive one (only available on AMD64 - or ARM64 if you rebuild the image on an ARM64 node).
+You can run either a forwarding server (that will send requests to an upstream), or a recursive one (only available on AMD64 in the provided image - or ARM64 if you rebuild the image on an ARM64 node).

 Then you can either expose a traditional DNS server, a TLS server, or both.

+Examples:

-Examples: traditional DNS server, forwarding requests to a TLS upstream (encrypted).
+### Traditional DNS server, forwarding

+... to a TLS upstream (encrypted).
 Cloudflare in this example:

 ```bash
 docker run -d \